Read more content on nutriNews International November 2022

 In itself, this won’t be a problem, but A. flavus comes with the added potential problem of producing mycotoxins under those conditions and I think it’s worth remembering that aflatoxin B1 is the most potent mycotoxin and a clear carcinogen for humans.

-Within your scope and lines of research, you have analyzed the gene expression of diffrent strains of mycotoxigenix fungi.
+Within your scope and lines of research, you have analyzed the gene expression of different strains of mycotoxigenic fungi.
 Have these studies revealed significant changes?
 Have any remarkable epigenetic effects been observed related to air composition, environmental pollution or pesticide use?
 Have you found and concrete examples of these types of changes?

 Yes, of course!
 We always try to find the reasons behind mycotoxin changes, by investigating what happens to genes in the biosynthetic pathways of toxins.